Ferdyboi/Ferdyboi/README.md

 File/Folder ==== Description
 Index.php ==== This is a login page
-Dashboard.php ===== After successful login, User will land on this page.
+Dashboard.php ===== After successful login, the User will land on this page.
-Assets Folder ==== This folder has css, js, bootstarp and plugins file Inc Folder ==== This folder has config.php file in which there is a database connection and getUserAccessRoleByID() function.
+Assets Folder ==== This folder has css, js, bootstrap and plugins file Inc Folder ==== This folder has a config.php file in which there is a database connection and getUserAccessRoleByID() function.
-Layouts Folder ==== This folder has 3 files footer.php, header,left_sidebar.php. ==== I split static content of admin template in these files.
+Layouts Folder ==== This folder has 3 files footer.php, header,left_sidebar.php. ==== I split the static content of the admin template in these files.

 Update:
 edit profile for who is signed in only